History of the Berlin S-Bahn: Electrification

-S-Bahn in Adolf Hitler's time (1933 - 1945)
+S-Bahn during Nazi Germany (1933 - 1945)

 After building the east–west cross-city line connecting western suburban lines, which until then terminated at Charlottenburg station with eastern suburban lines which terminated at Frankfurter Bahnhof (later Schlesischer Bahnhof), the logical next step was a north–south cross-city line connecting the northern suburban lines terminating at Stettiner Bahnhof with the southern suburban lines terminating at the substations of the Berlin Potsdamer Bahnhof.
 The first ideas for this project emerged only 10 years after the completion of the east–west cross-city line, with several concrete proposals resulting from a 1909 competition held by the Berlin city administration.
 Another concrete proposal, already very close to the final realisation, was put forth in 1926 by the Breslau university professor Jenicke.

 The decision to build was taken in 1933, as part of the public works programme undertaken by the new Nazi government to reduce unemployment.
 The projects do include: